dbcli/pgcli/docs/index.rst

 .. warning::

-    Please notice that this is the documentation for the 2.0 branch of prompt_toolkit.
+    Notice that this is the prompt_toolkit 2.0 documentation.
 It is incompatible with the 1.0 branch, but much better in many regards.
-On Pypi you'll still find the 1.0 branch, but a release should follow soon.
-In the meantime, don't hesitate to test this branch and report any bugs.
+Please read :ref:`Upgrading to prompt_toolkit 2.0 <upgrading_2_0>` for more information.

 `prompt_toolkit` is a library for building powerful interactive command line and terminal applications in Python.